 You can do both.
-The product backlog refinement is a work in which the team and the product owner collaborate.
-There are multiple ways you can do this: A PO and teams, a Chief PO and team PO, a PO and team representative.
-The option you choose depends on the skills and time that PO and teams have.
+The product backlog refinement is work in which the team and the product owner collaborate.
+There are multiple ways you can do this: e.g. a PO and teams, a Chief PO and team PO, a PO and team representative.
+The option you choose depends on the skills and time that the PO and the teams have.
 But all options can work.
 It is important that refinement is understood as cooperation and not as team versus PO.

 And all the other questions, like distributed teams, or team members in two teams?

 These are all good questions.
 But these are impediments for me, no matter which approach I take.
 I have to solve these impediments anyway, so they do not determine the configuration of my agile organization.

 That’s a team, too.
 Team for me has something to do with cooperation and pulling on a strand, teams exist at all levels.

 And what about larger organizations or the next levels?

 The next level is the same as the first.
 I think of the divisions simply as teams, and simply ask myself the questions about the cooperation of the teams again – recursively, so to speak.

 And that’s it?
 That’s the whole truth?

 Nope, that’s not the whole truth, you only find the truth with many years of actually doing it and “finetuning”.
 But it’s a good start.
 And it’s better than coming along with “Everything is Scrum” or “We use SAFe” or “SAFe is stupid, we use LeSS”.
 Or “We apply the Spotify model”.
 This one- hammer-idea isn’t so good, and coming with three SML hammers isn’t much better.
 Unfortunately, it takes a whole toolbox, asking what the team needs and gut instinct.